Leeming Bar: Amenities

 The Leeming Bar service station was set up at the junction of the old A1 road and the A684 road on the western edge of the village in 1961.
 In 2012, it won an appeal to become an official motorway service station and was sold to Moto in 2014.
 The Services now lie on the adjacent A6055 local access road that has a junction with the A1(M) just to the north of Leeming Bar (junction 51).

 A second service station with access to the A684 and the A1(M) at junction 51 was opened at Coneygarth in December 2014.
 The Coneygarth Truck Stop is run by Exelby Services who closed down their refuelling point in nearby Londonderry to run the new service station.
 The site is just to the north of Leeming Bar village.
+However, both Coneygarth and Leeming Bar services are not officially designated as Motorway Service Areas (MSAs) by the government, which has allowed other newer service areas to be developed elsewhere along the A1(M) corridor in North Yorkshire.

 Industry

 An industrial agricultural business trades alongside the main road in Leeming Bar.
 John H Gill & Son have been in the village since 1937 when they bought out the foundry of F Mattison & Co.
 Run by William Mattison, the company made much agricultural machinery at their foundry which was built on railway land at Leeming Bar.
 However, the company was known mostly for its cast-iron mileposts, of which about 100 survive across North Yorkshire.

 Leeming Bar is host to an industrial estate that houses, among other things, the headquarters of Froneri, who make Fab and Rowntree's Fruit Pastilles ice lollies.
+Cawingredients also have a soft drink manufacturing plant on the industrial estate covering over 10,400 m2.
 A household waste recycling site is also on the industrial estate.

-The Vale of Mowbray food factory is also in the village.
-The factory has suffered two fires in the 21st century; in 2002 a major fire caused an industrial oven to explode and led to the company being prosecuted by the Health and Safety Executive.
+The Vale of Mowbray food factory was also in the village.
+The factory had suffered two fires in the 21st century; in 2002 a major fire caused an industrial oven to explode and led to the company being prosecuted by the Health and Safety Executive.
 In 2017, another fire led to 10,000 smoke damaged pork pies being destroyed by the company.
+The factory was closed down in September 2022.